 Best Screw Gun for Drywall

-It has a high-speed transmission, a rubber trigger, and it is lightweight and ergonomic so that you can use it all day without suffering from hand or wrist fatigue.
+It has a high-speed transmission.
+It is also lightweight, ergonomic, and has a rubber trigger, so it is comfortable enough to use all day without causing hand or wrist fatigue.

 What We Like